-As companies increasingly invest in user satisfaction and increasing their NPS, contact centres and teleoperators often maintain a negative image, especially among dissatisfied users.
+As companies increasingly invest in user satisfaction and increasing their NPS, contact centres and customer service agents often maintain a negative image, especially among dissatisfied users.

 Why?
 Because in addition to their initial bad experience is the frustration of feeling little, bad or even not at all accompanied.
 The result is an increased risk of disengagement from your brand, and frequent bad publicity among their entourage or on social networks.
 However, even a dissatisfied customer can be transformed into a true brand ambassador, provided they receive the right support.
 And this accompaniment is delivered by a human being!

-Too often perceived as a simple source of cost, the teleoperator must become (again) a strategic agent, whose mission is to maximize your users’ satisfaction and strengthen their commitment to your brand.
+Too often perceived as a simple source of cost, customer service agents must become (again) a strategic asset, whose mission is to maximize your users’ satisfaction and strengthen their commitment to your brand.

-The risks of a bad experience for your brand image
+The risks of a bad customer service for your brand image

 This type of frustrating experience is a real danger for brands and companies.
 Indeed, when one of your customers decides to contact your customer service, it is because he has a request or a problem.
 Sometimes already frustrated that he could not find the answer to his question on your site, he now wants to talk to an advisor in order to be listened to and obtain a solution.